alexgt1/alexgt1.github.io/_sections/section_5.md

 ---

-Now that I had Jekyll installed I began specifying the page layouts of each page, I was able to do this using front matter.
+Today I added the layouts to each page, I was able to do this using front matter.

 Front matter is used to set variables and metadata on Jekyll sites and is a good way to reduce code duplication across pages.

+I used front matter on the home page of the website to specify the content of the page slider

     ---